prostraintech/microcontrolleredukit/README.md

 # microcontrolleredukit
-Arduino code and library that is related to ProStrain's Microcontroller Education Kit
+Arduino code and library that are related to ProStrain's Microcontroller Education Kit